AeromonOy/.github/.github/ISSUE_TEMPLATE/00_feature_request.md

 ### Documentation needs

-Describe the documentation necessary to inform all relevant employees and other users of the product or service.

-### Handling of previous versions

-Describe how previous versions of the product or service will be affected by the change: for example, will they be phased out, or can they be used in parallel with the new version.

-### Documentation needs

 Choose one, and elaborate if necessary.
 For projects not in production use, this section can be removed.

 * [ ] No user-facing changes are expected that require explicitly informing users